COSC-310-Group-18/COSC310_A2/README.md

 You will need to download and install NLTK and Spacy in your python IDE before using Nova.
 You will also need to download en_core_web_lg for Spacy.
 Once that is complete, you can run main.py and begin using Nova.

+# Branches

+-**Main**: This section introduces the user, take their input and manages how the program executes -**Preprocessor**: This section is in charge of formatting the user input into a more readable format for the system -**Processor**: This section takes the preprocessed data and tries to match it with its accurate response -**Corpus**: Contains a compilation of questions and responses that Nova uses to converse with the user